Renault shares slump after carmaker issues sales warning

-PARIS (Reuters) - Renault (RENA.PA) shares slumped on Friday after the French carmaker cut its revenue guidance for 2019 and lowered its profitability forecast.
+PARIS, Oct 18 (Reuters) - Renault shares slumped on Friday after the French carmaker cut its revenue guidance for 2019 and lowered its profitability forecast.

 Renault shares were down 11% in early trading.